Mental Health in the Working World

 New information and communication media are changing our world of work in many ways.
 They enable employees to be contacted on work matters or to carry out job assignments outside regular working hours, and away from their regular workplace.
 These cases are referred to as work-related extended availability.

 Work-related extended availability is accompanied by both risks and opportunities for employees.
-For example, if employees carry out additional work in their leisure time without receiving compensation with regard to their regular working hours, this results in costs for their private life.
-On the other hand, it is possible to coordinate family and work better if work can be carried out everywhere and at any time.
+If, for example, employees carry out additional work in their leisure time without receiving compensation regarding their regular working hours, this results in costs for their private life.
+On the other hand, it becomes possible to easier reconcile family and work if the latter can be carried out everywhere and at any time.

 The scoping review on work-related extended availability is part of the project "Mental Health in the Working World - determining the current state of scientific evidence".
 The project assesses mental load factors by means of the state of scientific knowledge.